abWasHere/django-tuto/README.md

 `python manage.py makemigrations` => look for changes (migrations) `python manage.py migrate` => apply all migrations

+Don't forget to register your models in the admin.py of the related app :
+`from .models import MyNewModel` `admin.site.register(MyNewModel)`

 ### models

 ### create model Objects in the Python shell